Fritzl case: Prosecutor's investigation

 Pursuant to the agreement that she would never have to see her father again, Elisabeth gave videotaped testimony before Austrian prosecutors and investigators on 11 July 2008.
 On 13 November, authorities released an indictment against Fritzl.
 He stood trial for the murder of the infant Michael, who died shortly after birth, and faced between ten years' and life imprisonment.
 Fritzl was also charged with rape, incest, kidnapping, false imprisonment and slavery, which carry a maximum twenty-year term.

 Self-portrayal and psychiatric assessment

-Following his arrest, Fritzl claimed that his behaviour toward his daughter did not constitute rape, but was consensual.
-In extracts from talks with his lawyer, Fritzl said that he "always knew during the whole 24 years that what I was doing was not right, that I must have been crazy to do such a thing, yet it became a normal occurrence to lead a second life in the basement of my house."
-Regarding his treatment of the family he had with his wife, Fritzl stated, "I am not the beast the media make me to be."
-Regarding his treatment of Elisabeth and her children in the cellar, he explained that he brought flowers for Elisabeth and books and toys for the children into the "bunker", as he called it, and often watched videos with the children and ate meals with them and Elisabeth.

 Fritzl stated that his decision to imprison Elisabeth came about after she "did not adhere to any rules any more" when she became a teenager.
 "That is why I had to do something; I had to create a place where I could keep Elisabeth, by force if necessary, away from the outside world."
 He suggested that the emphasis on discipline during the Nazi annexation of Austria, which ended when he was ten years old, might have influenced his views about decency and good behaviour.
-The chief editors of News magazine noted in an editorial that they expected Fritzl's statement to form the basis of his lawyer's defence strategy.
-Critics said his statement may have been a ploy to prepare an insanity defence.
+The chief editors of News magazine noted in an editorial that they expected Fritzl's statement to form the basis of his lawyer's defense strategy.
+Critics said his statement may have been a ploy to prepare an insanity defense.